Analysis | A surreal, submerged, conspiratorial, Trump-centered political universe still thrives

 The rallies are also loosely aimed at the same falsehood that Trump has worked to promote since his ouster: that he didn’t lose last year.
 At a large retirement community in Florida early last month, Gaetz and Greene encouraged the audience to recognize Trump as the legitimate president, which he isn’t.
 Another stop on their slapdash tour landed them in Arizona to promote the bizarre and tainted election review effort being conducted on behalf of some Republicans in the state.
 It’s not just that they’re leveraging Trump’s style; they’re leveraging the new energy of the Trump movement, energy centered on wild and obviously untrue claims about the election.

-Compared to other efforts to leverage that energy, the Gaetz-Greene efforts are refreshingly rooted in some version of reality.
+Compared with other efforts to leverage that energy, the Gaetz-Greene efforts are refreshingly rooted in some version of reality.
 Over the weekend, multiple other events held to rally the Trump base were distinctly constrained in that way.

 In Florida, a group called Women Fighting for America (WFFA) held a “Patriot’s Day” rally attended by a rogue’s gallery of conspiracy theorists and Trump loyalists.
 The headliner was longtime Trump ally Roger Stone, who was convicted of obstructing a congressional investigation before being pardoned by Trump.
 Receiving secondary billing: Patrick Byrne, a tech executive who worked his way into Trump’s inner circle apparently by virtue of promoting the false claims about the election, and Simone Gold, a doctor who has promoted conspiracy theories about the coronavirus and who was arrested as part of the Capitol riot.
 Other speakers included a who’s who of Trump-adjacent names, such as former Twitter enthusiast Bill Mitchell and Maurice Symonette, who became famous for attending Trump rallies, standing behind him holding a sign reading “Blacks for Trump.”